 Vintage Engagement Rings

-When Prince William proposed to Kate Middleton, he gave Kate his mother's engagement ring.
-This gesture lent private, personal meaning to the impending nuptials that would all-too-soon become a very public affair.
-Brides-to-be and their husbands-to-be who are seeking to lend that same nostalgic romance to their betrothals will find an unusual and unique selection of vintage engagement rings at Topazery.
+When Prince William proposed to Kate Middleton, he gave Kate his mother's sapphire engagement ring.
+This gesture lent private, personal meaning to the impending nuptials that would become a public affair.
+Couples who want to capture that same nostalgic romance in their engagements have no further to look than the wide variety of vintage engagement rings available today.

 What a Vintage Engagement Ring Says about You